matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 }
 ```

-This example configuration will run Jest in the root directory as well as in every folder in the examples directory.
-You can have an unlimited amount of projects running in the same Jest instance.
+This example configuration will run elric in the root directory as well as in every folder in the examples directory.
+You can have an unlimited amount of projects running in the same elric instance.

 The projects feature can also be used to run multiple configurations or multiple [runners](#runner-string).
 For this purpose, you can pass an array of configuration objects.
-For example, to run both tests and ESLint (via [jest-runner-eslint](https://github.com/jest-community/jest-runner-eslint)) in the same invocation of Jest:
+For example, to run both tests and ESLint (via [elric-runner-eslint](https://github.com/elric-community/elric-runner-eslint)) in the same invocation of elric:

 ```json
 {